 As an employee, the staff member is a valuable resource for the company.
 Since all businesses will confront an employee’s substance abuse at some point, every employer should have a plan in place for addressing addiction in the workplace, and getting the proper treatment for those who need it.

-Here are few indicators that can lead to building up an accurate picture of substance abuse.
+Here are a few indicators that can lead to building up an accurate picture of substance abuse.

-- Excessive absenteeism with failure to report a reason absence or giving improbable excuses for absence.
+- Excessive absenteeism with failure to report a reason or giving improbable excuses for absence.

-- Missing deadlines or forgetting to turn in assignments, shirking important responsibilities, deterioration in other areas of job performance or work quality.
+- Missing deadlines or forgetting to turn in assignments, neglecting important responsibilities, deterioration in other areas of job performance or work quality.

 - Extended breaks or lunches, long periods of absence from the work station, consistent early departures from work.

 - Erratic or unusual behaviours like extreme talkativeness, impatience, paranoia, sleepiness, or shaky hands.